tedirghazali/alga-css/README.md

 3. Composing or mixing CSS components
 4. Provide/inject a large CSS component
 5. Custom CSS utility/helper (preset, define, color, screen, etc.)
-6. Extract classes from HTML (Petite-Vue, Alpine.js) and Vue (in the future will support Svelte, Astro, and JSX as well)
+6. Extract classes from HTML (Petite-Vue, Alpine.js) and Vue or (in the future will support Svelte, Astro, and JSX as well)

 ## Class Name Structure
 Alga CSS allow you to use whatever special character you wish (use either `-`, `.`, `:` or `_`) as divider or separator of class names or references.